tritonmc/triton-website/docs/migration/v2-to-v3.md

 ## Changelog

+Below are the changes that require your attention:

 - MySQL support for translations **(:collision: Breaking Change)**
-- Better debugging tools
+- Better debugging tools (`debug` has been replaced with `log-level`)
 - Removed `universal` field for translations since it was redundant
 - Add feature that prevents players from typing placeholders in the chat (enabled by default)
-- `players.yml` has been renamed to `players.json` and it's now not used when using a non-local storage type.
+- `players.yml` has been renamed to `players.json` and it's now not used when using a non-local storage type
 - `cache.json` has changed syntax
+- `messages.yml` content has changed and it now has a blueish theme
+- `/triton setlanguage` for others has changed format (arguments have swapped)
+- Removed scoreboard translation

+All other changes in this version can be found on Spigot or Polymart.

-## Downloading the new beta version
+## Downloading the new version

 Follow the instructions in the [installation guide](../getting-started/installation.md).